via eget

-Terminal-based BBC News reader with TUI interface and vim-like navigation
+Terminal-based BBC News reader with vim-like navigation, feed selection, and multiple image protocol support

-bbcli is a terminal-based BBC News reader that provides both an interactive TUI and CLI interface for browsing news articles.
-Built with Rust and ratatui, it displays BBC News feeds in a compact, numbered list format with vim-style navigation (j/k for scrolling, G for bottom navigation).
-The tool supports multiple BBC feeds including top stories, world news, technology, business, politics, and regional feeds for England, Scotland, Wales, and international regions.
+bbcli is a terminal-based BBC News reader built in Rust using ratatui.
+It provides a compact, numbered list interface with vim-like keyboard navigation for browsing BBC News feeds.
+The tool supports multiple BBC News feeds including Top Stories, World, UK, Business, Politics, Health, Technology, and regional feeds like England, Scotland, Wales, and international regions.

 # via eget